Sensor box IMU with AHRS

 to the press release from Fraunhofer IGD

-The sensor box is attached to the component to be cleaned during the process and records its rotation in 3D space between successive cleaning processes.
-This ensures that the objects to be cleaned are fully covered by the high-pressure jet from all sides.
+The sensor box is attached to the component to be cleaned during the process and records its rotation in 3D space between consecutive cleaning processes.
+This ensures that the objects to be cleaned are fully covered from all sides by a high-pressure jet.

 Robust hardware

-The sensor box was designed with protection class IP66 for the harsh environmental conditions of the decontamination chamber.
+The sensor box was designed with protection class IP66 for the harsh environmental conditions of the decontamination cabinet.

 Fast charging station